An harm thee none, do as thou wilt.

 - Living Liminally, the personal blog of author and priestess Morgan Daimler.
 Daimler is one of my favorite wiccan authors alive today.
 Her blog provides both fine bites of scholarship at no cost and glimpses into the life of a working priestess.

 - Check out Cei Serith's Page.
 It's WILD.
-The webmaster here is for sure a pagan, they're reinventing PIE paganism.
+The webmaster here is such an old-school pagan that they're reinventing PIE paganism (ha, ha).
+No, really, Cei has been in the game for a long time, they're an ADF original too.
 This website is an endless source of fascinating pagan info and ideas.
 We've got classic wicca, Mathraism, some Thelema, the ADF, anything you like.

 - (That reminds me, also check out this unbelievably cool article about the ash tree, mead, honey, the world-tree, and sacred visions in PIE cultures.)

-- I don't believe that Ragnar (RIP) considered himself a pagan, but nonethless his is one of the most useful pages for Norse pagans I know.
+- I can't prove that Uncle Ragnar (RIP) considered himself a pagan, but nonethless his is one of the most useful pages for Norse pagans I know.
 His page on the runes especially stands out as being better than 90% of books about the Futhark.
 Do please follow through that little link about the 'meanings of the runes' after reading the rune poems.

 Folklore